FGDES/PlantSim/README.md

 ## Build System

 The build system is organised in analogy to libVIODES/DESTool.
-We are currently testing with Mac OS (Qt 6.6.2) and Linux (Qt 5.15.x) Windows should be fine too, however, it is tested less frequently.
+We are currently testing with Mac OS (Qt 6.6.2) and Linux (Qt 5.15.x).
+Windows should be fine too, however, it is tested recently.